maxkinast/RandomProxyList/README.md

 # RandomProxyList

-This will create a array with 300 IP adresses from ProxyServer arround the World.
+This will create an array with 300 IP adresses from ProxyServer arround the World.
 Every 10 Minutes the List will change.

 The Proxy's are from https://free-proxy-list.net/